-Run conditions and other constraints can be abstracted in constraint macros via the definition of predicates (see later)
+Run conditions can abstracted in constraint macros via the definition of predicates

 - This allows common constraints to be shared

 - Load family-2.als

 - Execute it

 - Analyze the metamodel

 - Look at the generated instance

 - Does it look correct?

 - What if anything would you change about it?